hyang0129/food-class-app/README.md

 3. Use gcloud app deploy command via the terminal.

 For the android app component, follow the standard steps for a gradle build, but be sure to update the URLs in the MainActivity.java file.

+If you wish to train and or fine tune the model, see the interactive notebook in the training folder.
+You can copy and run the FOODTRAINER.ipynb in Google Colab for free.

 ## Future Improvements